sortarad/needledrop/DOCUMENTATION.md

 Then place the `{{ sound | needledrop }}` tag in the element you want to make noisy.

-## One little issue?
+## One little issue
 There is one little thing that kinda stinks.
-People have been abusing autoplaying content for years so browsers now will only play the sounds once the user has interacted with (tapped, clicked, etc) the page.
+People have been abusing autoplaying content for years so browsers now will only play the sounds once the user has interacted with (tapped, pressed a key, clicked, etc) the page.
 If you aren't hearing your sounds, this might be why.